sreemoyee13/PracticalMachineLearning/README.md

 decisionTreeMod1 <- rpart(classe ~ ., data=trainData, method="class")
 fancyRpartPlot(decisionTreeMod1)
 View(decisionTreeMod1)
 ```

+The Classification Tree plot by using the fancyRpartPlot()function is available in [FancyRplot_DecisionTree.pdf](https://github.com/sreemoyee13/PracticalMachineLearning/blob/gh-pages/FancyRplot_DecisionTree.pdf)

 The model is then validiated on the 'testdate' by checking at the accuracy variable

 ```r